sor609/ip2tg/README.md

 <LI>Dynu account and API key</LI>
 </UL>

-All config items come in as environment variables so you can deploy to physical, virtual, K8s windows, linux, whatever...
+All config items come in as environment variables so you can deploy to physical, virtual, K8s windows, linux, whatever...<BR>
-Some of them need to be changed, others are up to you!
+Some of them need to be changed, others are up to you!<BR>
 Here they are:

 MYIP2TG_APIKEY="<Your Telegram API Key>"<BR>